DeclarativeHub/Bond/README.md

 Whenever a change occurs in the text field, new value will be transformed by the closure and propagated to the label.

-Notice how we have used `reactive.text` property of the fext field.
+Notice how we have used `reactive.text` property of the text field.
 It is an observable representation of the `text` property provided by Bond framework.
 There are many other extensions like that one for various UIKit components.
 They are all placed within the `.reactive` proxy.

 For example, to observe button events do: